1. Home>

 In Spanish, the Subjunctive Future Perfect is known as "El Futuro Perfecto de Subjuntivo".

-Nosotras / Nosotroshubiéremos interesadowe will have interested
+A nosotros/asnos hubiere interesado / nos hubieren interesadowe will have been interested in

 Or use our app: